Lungtok Dawa

-Lungtok Dawa born on 18th December 1998 is a Bhutanese international footballer who currently plays for Transport United FC.
+Lungtok Dawa born on 18 December 1998 is a Bhutanese professional footballer who plays as a striker for Transport United and the Bhutan national team.

+Playing career

 He made his first appearance for the Bhutan national football team in 2015 in their historic World Cup qualifying match against Sri Lanka.
 He also featured in a number of their second qualifying round matches and also featured in the 2015 SAFF Championship.
 Along with playing football he is also a college going student.
 Currently he is studying in Royal Thimphu College.